saqibnoorani/cvirus/README.md

   -V, --version   output the version number
-  -a, --all      Get Summary details
+  -d, --district  Get Get District wise data for India -a, --all       Get Summary details
   -h, --help      output usage information

-**Example**: `cvirus italy` or `cvirus -a`
+**Example**: `cvirus italy` or `cvirus -a` or `cvirus india -d`